RaizaKurniawan/apitestMR/README.md

     }
 }

-create env.properties file in folder config
+create env.properties file in folder config, and input the url link

 *{

     devURI = https://your-api-devurl/
     stagURI = https://your-api-stagurl/
     uatURI = https://your-api-uaturl/
     prodURI = https://your-api-produrl/

 }

 back to your terminal, then run this command below:

 *{

     npm run devtest or npm run stagtest

 }